What Is an Exercise High?: Science, Benefits & How to Feel It Safely

 What intensity should I exercise at to get an exercise high?

-Research suggests exercising at 70-85% of your maximum heart rate is optimal for triggering endocannabinoid release.
+Research suggests exercising at 70-85% of your maximum heart rate has been associated with greater endocannabinoid responses in some studies for triggering endocannabinoid release.
 This corresponds to a Rate of Perceived Exertion (RPE) of about 6-8 out of 10—you're working hard and breathing heavy, but can still speak in short phrases.
-Going too hard can actually reduce the positive mood effects.
+Very vigorous exercise may not produce the same short-term mood benefits in all individuals.

 Do you have to run to experience an exercise high?